camaraproject/Governance/ProjectStructureAndRoles.md

 Maintainers are also intended to be organizers and facilitators, responsible for the continued operation and progress of the sub-project and for communication and co-ordination with the other sub-projects, the Steering Committee, and the broader community.
 Maintainers are granted commit rights to their sub-projects.

 Defined by: entry in sub-project MAINTAINERS.MD file.
-Maintainers of the overall project documentation are documented in [Code Owners](./CODEOWNERS).
+Maintainers of the overall project documentation are documented in [CODEOWNERS](./CODEOWNERS).

 Maintainers should actively participate in Pull Request reviews and are expected to respond to assigned Pull Requests in a *reasonable* time frame, either providing insights, or assign the Pull Requests to other maintainers.